 The Authentication Header (AH) Protocol is an optional protocol that provides integrity and data origin authentication, with optional anti-replay features which are the same services that ESP can provide.

 There are multiple encryption and authentication options that can be employed in an IPsec connection.
 AES, DES, and TDES are the commonly used encrytpion algorithms.
-Authentication algorithms commonly used with IPsec are HMAC, CBC-MAC and GMAC.
+Authentication algorithms commonly used with IPsec are HMAC, CBC- AC and GMAC.
 There are also algorithms that can be used to do both encryption and Authentication like CCM and GCM.
 VOCAL provides support for those as well as other cryptographic algorithms.

 IPSec can be used in either Transport or Tunnel modes.
 Transport mode encrypts only the data portion of the packet.
 Tunnel mode encrypts the header as well and is, therefore, a more secure connection and is often used to create a Virtual Private Network (VPN).